Merkoba/Hue/installation.md

 If you're going to use text ads, create a json file called text_ads.json in /data (default name and location, this can be changed), which consists of an array of strings.
 For example: ["Ad #1", "Ad #2", "Ad #3"]

+Build the client js and css files:

+>cd utils
+>./bundle_all